Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh requires all women with false teeth to remove them and replace them with Brillo Pads before giving him a blow job.
+Jayesh can talk backwards.
+In Chinese.

-Updated on: [9/12/2024]
+Updated on: [10/12/2024]
 <!-- #jokeEnd -->